Politics of the Gambia: Administrative divisions

 Local government in The Gambia varies.
 The capital city, Banjul, has an elected town council.
-Five rural divisions exist (Lower River, Central River, North Bank, Upper River, Western), each with a council containing a majority of elected members.
-Each council has its own treasury and is responsible for local government services.
+Outside of the capital, five rural regions exist (Lower River, Central River, North Bank, Upper River, Western), each with their own elected council.
+Each regional council has its own treasury and is responsible for local government services.
 Tribal chiefs retain traditional powers authorised by customary law in some instances.

 International organisation participation

 The Gambia is a member of these international organisations: